 Cirrena used its custom software development expertise to build Fusion Books, the first startup from the founders of Canva.
-This technology, mentoring and support formed a foundation that allowed them to grow a successful business in its own right, that gave them the foundation they needed for their next startup which is now valued at over $3.5B.
+This technology, along with Cirrena’s mentoring and support, helped this business to find their footing and gave them the foundation they needed for their next startup, which is now valued at over $3.5B.

-In 2007, two young founders approached our team with an idea to bring an Online collaborative design platform to enable a team at a school or organisation to put together a year-book.
-Melanie Perkins and Cliff Obrecht had approach nearly every software developer in Perth, and at the time was told that it required a ridiculous budget or wasn’t possible.
+In 2007, two startup entrepreneurs approached our team with an idea of an online collaborative design platform to enable schools or any organisations to put together a personalised yearbook.
+Melanie Perkins and Cliff Obrecht had approached nearly every software developer in Perth, and at the time, they were told that it required a ridiculous budget or it wasn’t possible.

-Melanie’s vision was clear; empower teams to design easily their year-books, without any design skills or knowledge of Photoshop or other complex design tools.
+Melanie’s vision was clear: to empower teams to design their yearbooks, even without any skills or knowledge of Photoshop or other complex design tools.

 - To design an intuitive, easy to use online software platform,